-Update October 2020-

 Inclusionary zoning is a municipal law that requires housing developers to set aside a percentage of new housing units as affordable for low-to-moderate income residents.
 The specifics of the laws, including the exact percentage of new housing units that are set aside as affordable and any incentives provided to developers in exchange for participation, vary by municipality.
 Incentives may include expediting the permitting process or allowing developers to build more units or taller buildings.

-What was the previous inclusionary zoning law in Waltham?
+What is the current inclusionary zoning law in Waltham?

-WATCH supported Councillor Logan’s proposal to amend Waltham’s inclusionary zoning law by increasing the required percentage of affordable new housing units from 10% to 15%.
+WATCH supports the current proposal to amend Waltham’s inclusionary zoning law by increasing the required percentage of affordable new housing units from 15% to 20%.

-WATCH further encouraged the Waltham City Council to consider setting aside the additional affordable housing units for residents earning less than 50% of AMI, rather than the 60% AMI in the original version of the proposal.
+WATCH further encouraged the Waltham City Council to consider setting aside the additional affordable housing units for residents earning less than 50% of AMI, rather than the 80% AMI in the current version of the proposal.
 This would expand housing affordability for Waltham’s low income residents.

 To show your support, you can:

-Contact your City Councillor - thank them for their vote!
+Contact your City Councillor - ask the to vote for the proposal.

 Sign up for our newsletter to keep informed and get involved in future movements!